martinalbert/endpoints-monitoring-service/README.md

 sudo /usr/local/mysql/support-files/mysql.server restart
 ```

-Make sure you start your mySQL server and set the [enviroment variable](#Enviroment-variables) inside config.\
+Make sure you start your mySQL server and set the [enviroment variables](#Enviroment-variables) inside config.\
-By default mySQL server is running on port `3306`, socket locatioon is `/tmp/mysql.sock`.
+By default mySQL server is running on port `3306`, socket location is `/tmp/mysql.sock`.

 When the database is running successfully, clone the repository, navigate to the cloned directory and run: